hustcer/nushell.github.io/.ebook-pub/installation.md

 #### Debian/Ubuntu

-You will need to install the "pkg-config" and "libssl-dev" package:
+You will need to install the "pkg-config", "build-essential" and "libssl-dev" packages:

 #### RHEL based distros